Xepaaa/buddymeter-quiz/README.md

 # buddymeter-quiz
 .

+# Project Notes

 wrt. notes taken prior to starting this project >>>

-# So we want to create a Quiz :D
+So we want to create a Quiz :D

 '''A Quiz which questions the user about me